 As you can see, investing in an overhead crane system can be one of the most useful and utilized pieces of equipment you can add to your business to increase production, workflows, and bring in more profit.
 However, paying the full amount of money upfront for an overhead crane can be a significant investment that may seem out of reach for many small to mid-sized business owners.

-At Mazzella Companies, we have two companies (Progressive Crane and FHS, Inc.) that engineer and build custom overhead crane solutions ranging from light-duty economical cranes to large-capacity, high-duty cycle cranes.
+At Mazzella, we engineer and build custom overhead crane solutions ranging from light-duty economical cranes to large-capacity, high-duty cycle cranes.
 One of the concerns that many of our customers have is how to pay for the crane equipment that they know will increase their productivity and save them money in the long run.

 In this article, we’re only going to discuss securing a loan from a lender to purchase a new overhead crane system.
 Typically, an overhead crane would not be a piece of equipment that would be leased because the installation of an overhead crane is a semi-permanent to permanent operation tied into the structure of the building.
 Removing and replacing the crane every couple of years would not be a feasible option for most businesses.